MinyazevR/auto-refactorings-clang-tidy-module/README.md

 ## Available Checkers
 ### if-call-refactor
-Making function calls from a conditional If statement.
+Relocate function calls from the condition of the if statement

 Before:
 ```c